Joystream/pioneer/packages/ui/README.md

 Some rules/hints:

-- Packages should not import anything from more specific.
+- More general packages should not import anything from more specific packages.
 So code inside `common` cannot import from `accounts` or `app`.
 - Domain specific code can import from other domains and `common` as you can display account select component when creating membership.
 - The app folder describes how the application is wired-up.